bskaplou/qmk_companion_app/README.md

 Current implementation expected to be less hacky.

-## How it works and how to run it work
+## How it works and how to run it with QMK/Vial

 Vial firmware compilation skill required to make it work.